mfurmanczak/Final-Year-Project---Mikolaj-Furmanczak/README.md

-# Artificial Neural Networks for Multi-Class Classification of Audio Data in Urban Environments
+# Artificial Neural Networks for Multi-Class Classification of Audio Data in Urban Environments.
 Software for training a CNN Model on the `UrbanSound8K` dataset using `Tensorflow`.

-## Final Year Project - Mikolaj Furmanczak
-This is the software described and evaluated in the final report.

 ## Installation